In the town known for Andy Griffith, She Found Chang and Eng, the Original Siamese Twins

 A doctor was summoned.
 “But the doctor arrived too late,” says Tanya Jones.
 “Eng Bunker died shortly after his brother.”

 The brothers were 62 years old.
-Cause of death for Chang was pneumonia.
+The cause of death for Chang was pneumonia.
 For the relatively-healthy Eng, the cause was given as “fear.”
 The world’s most famous conjoined twins died as they had lived – together.

 When I was a child, I thought the name “Siamese Twins” was used to describe all conjoined babies.
 I didn’t know there actually were two brothers born in Siam with a band of flesh connecting them at the chest.